What is data sovereignty?

 Increasing numbers of companies are seeking certification to international standards as a way of demonstrating their compliance with the information security requirements of the GDPR and other laws that relate to data security and privacy.

-ISO 27001 is the international standard that specifies the requirements of a best-practice information security management system (ISMS) that will help you implement the “appropriate” organisational and technological security measures required by both the GDPR and the NIS Directive.
+ISO 27001 is the international standard that specifies the requirements of a best-practice ISMS (information security management system) that will help you implement the “appropriate” organisational and technological security measures required by both the EU GDPR and the NIS Directive.

 Cloud security consultancy